Reddishye/decoutilities/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Reddishye/decoutilities).

+### Pull Requests

+In case you wonder to make a pull request, please include in the title any of these:
+- FEATURE: For new features, include a explanation mentioning why it should be inside `decoutilities`.
+- BUGFIX: For general bugfixes.
+- SECURITY: For fixes related with security issues.
+- QoL: For QoL improvements

 ## Author